TheDutchDevil/personal_site/_pages/about.md

 [Software Engineering and Technology](https://www.tue.nl/en/research/research-groups/software-engineering-and-technology/) group of the [Eindhoven University of Technology](https://www.tue.nl/en/), under the supervision of [Alexander Serebrenik](https://www.win.tue.nl/~aserebre/).
 My research interest is human aspects of Software Engineering, and currently
 I'm focusing on how emotions, and more specifically, anger is expressed by open source software developers.
+And how the expression of emotions, and especially anger, influences Software Engineering.

-Say something about publications.
+However, I've also studied code reviews and continuous integration, error handling by Apple Swift developers, and GPU-accelerated model checking.
+For a complete overview of my work please check out the list of [publications](/Publications).

 Background
 ========